nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

 In this step you'll set up your database server, create a database and database user for use by Nautobot, and verify your connection to the database.

-You must select either MySQL or PostgreSQL.
+You must select either MySQL (MariaDB is **not** supported) or PostgreSQL.
 PostgreSQL is used by default with Nautobot, so if you just want to get started or don't have a preference, please stick with PostgreSQL.

 Please follow the steps for your selected database backend below.